helpers/handlebars-helpers/README.md

 ---
 Authored by [assemble](https://github.com/assemble/assemble)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Wed Jun 12 2013 02:24:01._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Thu Jun 13 2013 10:04:41._